 - voluntary-aided schools

-The schools proprietor (the academy trust for academies and free schools) is the employer in:
+The school proprietor (the academy trust, for academies and free schools) is the employer in:

 - free schools

 The HSWA requires employers to:

 - ensure, so far as reasonably practicable, the health, safety and welfare of employees

 - conduct their undertaking in a way that does not expose non-employees to risks to their health and safety

 Maintenance plays an important part in complying with health and safety law.
 As an employer your duties include:

 - safe provision and maintenance of plant and systems of work associated with them